jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 need to interact with the CMS and other components via REST.

 Alfresco provides an industry-standard, RESTful API for working with the repository called CMIS.
-But there are times when this API doesn't do everything you need to do.
+Starting in release 5.2, they added a new proprietary RESTful API.
+But there are times when these APIs don't do everything you need to do.
 In that case, a great alternative is to create your own API using the web script framework.